Nicole Bolton

-Nicole Elizabeth Bolton is an Australian cricketer who plays as a left-handed batter and right-arm off break bowler for Australia and Sydney Sixers.
+Nicole Elizabeth Bolton is an Australian former cricketer who played as a left-handed batter and right-arm off break bowler for Australia and a number of domestic teams in Australia, New Zealand and England.

 Early life and education

 Bolton was born in Subiaco, an inner western suburb of Perth, where she was raised and has lived most of her life.
 Between 1993 and 2003, she went to school at Newman College, Perth, and from 2003 to 2006 she attended Methodist Ladies' College in the Perth suburb of Claremont.

 As a young child, Bolton played cricket with her brothers in the back yard of the family home.
 However, she did not take up the game seriously until she was 15 years old, when she started playing for MLC in an organised competition.
 She also played at junior level for the Subiaco Marist Cricket Club.

 From 2008 to 2011, Bolton studied for a Bachelor of Event, Sport and Recreation Management at Edith Cowan University.
 In 2016, she completed a Graduate Diploma in Teaching and Learning, Education, at Charles Darwin University.